 \section{Related work}

 \tit{Continual Learning.} CL approaches are usually classified according to the strategy they adopt against forgetting. \textbf{\textit{Regularization-based methods}} adjust the loss function to restrict significant changes in either the model weights or its activations when moving to other tasks~\cite{kirkpatrick2017overcoming,li2017learning,ritter2018online,mirzadeh2020understanding}. \textbf{\textit{Architectural methods}} alter the structure of the model by devoting separate groups of parameters to different tasks~\cite{rusu2016progressive,mallya2018packnet,serra2018overcoming}.
-Finally, \textbf{\textit{Rehearsal-based methods}} alleviate forgetting by storing a subset of samples from past tasks in a memory buffer, which are then replayed along with the data of the current task~\cite{ratcliff1990connectionist,rebuffi2017icarl,hou2019learning,buzzega2020dark,caccia2022new}.
-A sub-category of rehearsal methods is based on \textbf{generative replay}, where real samples are replaced by synthetically generated samples~\cite{robins1995catastrophic,shin2017continual,kemker2017fearnet}.
+Finally, \textbf{\textit{Rehearsal-based methods}} alleviate forgetting by storing a subset of samples from past tasks in a memory buffer, which are then optimized along with the data of the current task~\cite{ratcliff1990connectionist,rebuffi2017icarl,hou2019learning,buzzega2020dark,caccia2022new}.
+A sub-category of rehearsal methods is based on \textbf{generative replay}, where real samples are replaced by synthetically generated ones~\cite{robins1995catastrophic,shin2017continual,kemker2017fearnet}.

-\tit{Prompt tuning methods.} The first attempt to use prompt tuning in CL is Learning to Prompt (\textbf{L2P})~\cite{wang2022l2p}, where a pool of prompts is shared by all tasks, and the input image is used as the query to select the most appropriate prompts from this pool. \textbf{DualPrompt}~\cite{wang2022dualprompt} introduces a hierarchy of general and task-specific prompts and adopts \textbf{prefix-tuning} over prompt tuning, where the former prepends prompts to the keys and the values of an MSA layer rather than prepending prompts to the input tokens.
-Prefix-tuning is also adopted in \textbf{CODA-Prompt}~\cite{smith2023coda}, which additionally introduces a query weighting mechanism and an orthogonality soft-constraint to encourage prompt independence (both of which we also adopt, see \cref{sec:details}).
+\tit{Prompting methods.} The first attempt to use prompt tuning in CL is Learning to Prompt (\textbf{L2P})~\cite{wang2022l2p}, where a pool of prompts is shared by all tasks, and the input image is used as the query to select the most appropriate prompts from this pool. \textbf{DualPrompt}~\cite{wang2022dualprompt} introduces a hierarchy of general and task-specific prompts and adopts \textbf{prefix-tuning} over prompt tuning, where the former prepends prompts to the keys and the values of MSA layers rather than prepending prompts to the input tokens.
+Prefix-tuning is also adopted in \textbf{CODA-Prompt}~\cite{smith2023coda}, which additionally introduces an end-to-end prompting mechanism and an orthogonality soft-constraint to encourage prompt independence (both of which we adopt, see \cref{sec:details}).